-When you receive digital documents, freeing up space in your cabinets can be easy.
-Just turn the paper version into editable digital files and save some storage room!
+Freeing up space in your cabinets can be easy when you receive digital documents.
+Turn the paper version into editable digital files and save some storage room!

-OCR software is a useful tool to make documents easily accessible.
-With the computer’s voice-operated program, blind people can scan books, magazines, and incoming faxes into word processing programs with ease.
+An open-source system is a helpful tool to make documents easily accessible.
+With the computer’s voice-operated program, blind people can quickly scan textbooks, magazines, business cards, and incoming faxes into word processing programs.

 How does OCR work?

 OCR is relevant both to humans and machines.
-Humans rely on this so they can understand textual information passed from a machine; the most contemporary example of this would be Wikipedia.
-In order for OCR to work correctly, your documents need to be printed in the same font first.
+Humans rely on this to understand textual information passed from a device; the most contemporary example of this would be Wikipedia.
+For OCR to work correctly, your documents need to be printed in the same font first.
 But even then, one letter could still have a different appearance than another.

-There are 2 ways to solve this problem.
+There are two ways to solve this problem.

-Suppose if everyone wrote the letter ‘A’ in the same format, a computer that can recognize it would be easier to find.
-You would only need to compare your scanned image with a stored version of the ‘A’, if both match, then that’s the document.
-It is like Cinderella and her fairy godmother “if the shoes fit you”.
+Suppose if everyone wrote the letter ‘A’ in the same format, it would be easier to find a computer to recognize it.
+You would only need to compare your scanned documents images files with a stored version of the ‘A’; if both match, that’s the document.
+It is like Cinderella and her fairy godmother “if the shoes fit you.”

 The strokes of this font were carefully designed.
 The world still has not adapted to write in OCR-A format, which gives computers a hard time recognizing text written by humans.
-Technology took the next step and taught OCR programs to recognize written text, letters in some common fonts.
+Technology took the next step and taught OCR programs to recognize written extracted text letters in some standard fonts.

-That means they could not read any printed text, but they can recognize any font that you send them.
+That means they could not read any printed plain text, but they can recognize any font you send them.

 Feature detection is known as intelligent character recognition.
-This more extensive method of scanning can detect the same letters but in a variety of different ways.
-For example, if you have an A in a capital letter with horizontal lines within it, by following these patterns, computers are able to read words using a pattern recognition OCR.
+This more extensive scanning method can detect the same letters but in various ways.
+For example, if you have an A in a capital letter with horizontal lines, computers can read words using a pattern recognition OCR by following these patterns.
 But most of the world’s printed material is not in OCR format, and handwritten text is even less likely.
-However, this problem can be solved – when patterns are detected in neural networks, they go through character recognition to identify what it is.
-Computers then have programs that will automatically extract these patterns.
+However, this problem gets solved – when patterns are detected in neural networks, they go through character recognition to identify them.
+Computers then have artificial intelligence programs that will automatically extract these patterns.

 As a human, you won’t have an easier time with conventional means.
-Use the OCR software, and you will be able to work with the documents as you would using Microsoft Word or PDF files.
-Technology, fortunately, has made it possible for us to search document annals of any size in a matter of few moments.
+Use the free online OCR software, and you will be able to work with the documents as you would using Microsoft Word, adobe acrobat or PDF file formats.
+Technology, fortunately, has made it possible for us to search document annals of any size in a matter of a few moments.

-With digital copies, you can enjoy control and the ability to audit them.
+With digital copies, you can enjoy control and the ability to audit them and the visually impaired.
 Instead of sending paper documents for employees to review manually, document retention and storage can be fully automated or purge old records when necessary.

 Digital documents are more precise, searchable, and give you better management capabilities.

 Document management software reduces the chances of mishandling or misidentifying sensitive documents.
-Digital document forms allow users to enjoy complete control over their documents.
+Digital document forms allow users to enjoy complete control over their records.

 How does handwriting recognition work?

 Some characters make up for the neat, laser-printed computer text.
 Printed computer texts are far easier to scan than a scribbled handwritten note.
-When it comes to human handwriting brains, have beaten out computers.
-We get a rough idea of what’s written on any note, no matter how messy it might be.
+When it comes to human handwriting, brains have beaten out computers.
+We get a rough idea of what’s written on any message, no matter how messy it might be.